ilieneagu/Radware---DP-config/README.md

 2.  **Run `dp_cfg.py` with the following arguments:**

     -   `-i` or `--input`: File containing subnets.
 One subnet/line with an IP (for a host) or a subnet (/32 is accepted).
 Invalid subnets will be displayed and not processed.
 Example: `1.1.1.1/24`, `1.1.1.3/30` (not valid).
 Duplicate lines will be removed.
 Valid subnets will be saved to **`valid_subnets.txt`**.

-    -   `-n` or `--name`: Name of the network class to create.
-The script will append `_1`, `_2`, etc., for each network class created.
-Each class will have a maximum of 250 subnets.

     -   `-b` or `--blocklist`: Name of the blocklist to create.
 The script will append `_1`, `_2`, etc., for each blocklist rule created.
 Blocklist rule will be configured with default settings:
         -   Source network: from the script